iterative/dvc.org/content/docs/command-reference/add.md

 This way you bring data provenance and make your project [reproducible](/doc/command-reference/repro).

+To avoid tracking a file or directory, just add the corresponding [patterns](https://git-scm.com/docs/gitignore) in a `.dvcignore` file.

 ## Options

 - `-R`, `--recursive` - determines the files to add by searching each target